subsquid/docs/docs/tutorials/create-an-ethereum-processing-squid.md

 ### Managing the EVM contract

-For the purpose of this tutorial, we are going to hardcode the information on the contract itself, including total supply, token name, and symbol.
-While this information can actually be sourced by accessing the state of the contract on-chain, this would have added complexity to the project.
+Before we begin defining the mapping logic of the squid, we are going to hardcode some information on the involved contracts.
+While it can actually be sourced by accessing the state of the contract on-chain, this would have added complexity to the project.
 To isolate this part of our codebase let's create a module named `src/contract.ts`, which will export:

 * The address of the [Maker DAO](https://github.com/makerdao/multicall) multicall contract (`0x5ba1e12693dc8f9c48aad8770482f4739beed696`)
 * The address of the Exosama NFT collection contract (`0xac5c7493036de60e63eb81c5e9a440b42f47ebf5`)
 * A function that will create and save an instance of the `Contract` entity to the database, if one does not exist already.
 This is where the hardcoded values will go, for now.
+The function returns either the already existing or the created `Contract` instance.

 Here are the full file contents: